MCZ Kronosaurus specimen, ca. 1958

 All documents must be uploaded to CARAT as PDFs.
 When ready to submit your application, upload the documents to your CARAT registration (covering basic demographic information, project information and budget forms) to complete your application.

 Reference letters must be written by your faculty sponsor.
 Faculty sponsors should review and sign complete applications before the proposal is submitted.
-Letters of recommendation from faculty sponsors CANNOT be submitted through CARAT.
-Please have your faculty mentor email a PDF version of the letter of recommendation directly to email@example.com .
+Letters of recommendation from faculty sponsors may be submitted through CARAT OR emailed to firstname.lastname@example.org separately.
+If submitted separately, the letter must be emailed as a PDF.

 Proposals are reviewed three times a year.